Armored Saint: Early career (1982–1989)

-Armored Saint was formed in 1982 by brothers Gonzalo "Gonzo" Sandoval on drums and Felipe "Phil" Sandoval on rhythm guitar, from Woodrow Wilson High School (Los Angeles), along with lead singer John Bush, bassist Joey Vera, also Woodrow Wilson High School alumni, and lead guitarist Dave Prichard from nearby South Pasadena High School.
-The Sandovals, Vera and Bush had originally played together during high school in a short lived rock band called "Royal Decree").
-Gonzo Sandoval claims to have conceived the band name "Armored Saint," after watching the movie Excalibur, at a local movie theater parking lot in Monterey Park, California.
+Armored Saint was formed in 1982 by brothers Felipe "Phil" Sandoval (guitar) and Gonzalo "Gonzo" Sandoval (drums), from Woodrow Wilson High School (Los Angeles), along with guitarist Dave Prichard (from nearby South Pasadena High School), singer John Bush, and bassist Joey Vera, also Woodrow Wilson High School alumni.
+(Phil, Gonzo, John and Joey had originally played together during high school in a short lived rock band called "Royal Decree"); Gonzo Sandoval claims to have conceived the band name "Armored Saint", after watching the movie Excalibur at a local movie theater parking lot in Monterey Park, California.
 In 1983 John Bush was invited by drummer Lars Ulrich to audition as singer for Metallica following the release of their debut album, Kill 'Em All, as frontman James Hetfield was not confident in his own singing abilities and wanted to focus on playing guitar.
 However, Bush turned down the offer as he wanted to remain in Armored Saint.

 Armored Saint recorded a five-song demo that landed the song "Lesson Well Learned" on the compilation album Metal Massacre II.
 Three of these demo songs were then used for the band's self-titled EP on Metal Blade Records in 1983.
 The group then signed with Chrysalis Records in 1984.

 Armored Saint released their debut album March of the Saint in 1984.
 The debut album yielded a minor MTV hit with "Can U Deliver?".
-During the recording of their second album, Delirious Nomad, rhythm guitarist Phil Sandoval left the group.
+During the recording of their second album, Delirious Nomad, guitarist Phil Sandoval left the group.
 Their third album, Raising Fear, was recorded by the remaining four members.
 In 1986 during the recording sessions for the album, Metallica contacted Joey Vera to replace bassist Cliff Burton after his untimely death.
 Vera turned down this offer as he wanted to stay in Armored Saint, and Burton was eventually replaced by Jason Newsted of Flotsam and Jetsam.

 Throughout the 1980s, Armored Saint toured, or played selected shows, with many acts such as Judas Priest, Metallica, Aerosmith, Whitesnake, Ted Nugent, Alice Cooper, Saxon, Ratt, Testament, Exodus, W.A.S.P., Dio, Accept, Fates Warning, Y&T, Grim Reaper, Malice, King Diamond, Great White, Stryper, Leatherwolf, Lizzy Borden, Savatage, Helloween and Danzig.
 By the end of the decade, however, the band was unhappy with their lack of success on the Chrysalis label, and returned to Metal Blade.
-Soon after the release of their first live album Saints Will Conquer and a short-lived lineup that included Alan Barlam (then-guitarist for Hellion), Armored Saint added Jeff Duncan, formerly of the L.A. club band Odin, as rhythm guitarist, while Gonzo Sandoval briefly left the band and was replaced by Eddie Livingston as drummer.
+Soon after the release of their first live album Saints Will Conquer and a short-lived lineup that included Alan Barlam (then-guitarist for Hellion), Armored Saint added Jeff Duncan, formerly of the L.A. club band Odin, as guitarist, while Gonzo Sandoval briefly left the band and was replaced by Eddie Livingston.